skysense/skysense-website/privacy.md

 ## Where personal information is stored
 Generally, the personal information that we collect from you will be stored in the United States and other countries, which may have different privacy laws and standards than those in your country of residence.

 It is important to note that some or all of your personal information provided to third party service providers may be held in countries other than your own, including in particular the United States.
 You acknowledge and understand that your personal information will be subject to the applicable laws of each such jurisdiction, which may not provide for the same protection as your country of residence.
 For example, government entities in the United States and other countries may have certain legislative rights to access your personal information.
-If you have questions about our policies and practices with respect to service providers outside your jurisdiction, including the collection, use, disclosure or storage of such personal information by our service providers worldwide, you may contact us by e-mail at hello@skysense.jp.
+If you have questions about our policies and practices with respect to service providers outside your jurisdiction, including the collection, use, disclosure or storage of such personal information by our service providers worldwide, you may contact us by e-mail at hello@skysense.ag.

 ## User rights
 You have the right to access, correct, transfer and delete your data.
 You also have the right to object to certain ways your data is processed and to restrict such processing.